Grassroot Diplomat: Mission and objective

 As an independent diplomatic agency, Grassroot Diplomat has no allegiance to any government in order to remain apolitical and works with all diplomatic missions, anywhere in the world.

 Services

-Primarily as a consultancy, Grassroot Diplomat enhances how embassies communicate both online and offline, including developing strategic communications for mission-driven embassies, as well as creating brands for Head of Missions so that they are better represented and recognised by members of civil society.

 In 2018, Grassroot Diplomat published the Diplomatic Planner, a 12-month career development planner for international relations practitioners.
 As an extension, Grassroot Diplomat developed the 'Grassroot Diplomat Online Academy' to enable independent learning for diplomats looking to become effective leaders.

 Grassroot Diplomat Initiative Award

-The Grassroot Diplomat Initiative Award was established to recognise outstanding diplomats and politicians who represent the people's interest at the highest level.
+The Grassroot Diplomat Initiative Award was established to recognize outstanding diplomats and politicians who represent the people's interests at the highest level.
 A total of three diplomats and three politicians are awarded in the areas of policy delivery and influence, public support on social causes, and business assistance and job creation.

 In 2013, Rahman-Figueroa was the host of the inaugural Grassroot Diplomat Initiative Award.
-She later passed on the role to television psychologist Dr Linda Papadopoulos in 2014.
+She later passed on the role to television psychologist Dr. Linda Papadopoulos in 2014.
 Forthcoming events are held in London, Washington DC, and Brussels.